A System-Level Analysis of Conference Peer Review: Institutional Memory

-By Lemma~\ref{lem:monotone_expected_quality}, there must exist \RevSigV, \RevSigVH with $U(\RevSigVH) \geq \tau \geq U(\RevSigV)$ such that at least one of the two inequalities is strict.
-Let \RevSigV be a vector of reviews maximizing $U(\RevSigV)$ subject to $U(\RevSigV) \leq \tau$.
-Because $U(\RevSigVH) > U(\RevSigV)$, the vector \RevSigV cannot be maximal in all components.
-Therefore, by the preceding coupling argument, when $\RevSigV$ is drawn with quality $q$, the corresponding vector $\RevSigVP$ drawn with quality $q'$ satisfies $U(\RevSigVP) > U(\RevSigV)$.
-By definition of \RevSigV, the review vector \RevSigVP gives rise to strictly higher acceptance probability than \RevSigV.
-For if $U(\RevSigV) < \tau$, then \RevSigV always leads to rejection, whereas (by maximality of $U(\RevSigV)$) \RevSigVP leads to acceptance with probability at least $r > 0$.
-And if $U(\RevSigV) = \tau$, then \RevSigV leads to acceptance with probability $r < 1$, whereas \RevSigVP leads to acceptance with probability 1.

-Therefore, for non-trivial threshold policies, the coupling ensures that a paper of quality $q'$ is accepted at least whenever a paper of quality $q$ is accepted, and with strictly positive probability, only the paper with quality $q'$ is accepted.
-This completes the proof. \end{extraproof}

 In round $t$ of (re-)submission, we suppose that the conference faces a (the same) number $\NumNewPapers$ of new papers as well as the previously rejected papers from the past $t-1$ rounds.
-We define the \emph{quality} $\CONFUTIL$ of the conference as the expected value of the sum of all the accepted papers' qualities in round $t$, normalized by $\NumNewPapers$ and taken in the limit of $t$.
-As is typical in Stackelberg games, we assume that the authors best-respond; if there are multiple best responses, for convenience of analysis, we assume that we can prescribe a particular tie breaking.
+We define the \emph{quality} $\CONFUTIL$ of the conference as the long-run expected total quality of accepted paper.
+Formally, $\CONFUTIL$ is the expectation of the total value of accepted papers' quality normalized by $\NumNewPapers$ and the number of rounds $t$ with $t\to \infty$.\fangcomment{$t$ or $T$?} \dkcomment{Not sure.
+I thought we use $T$ for the conference's lever, but do we do so consistently?} As is typical in Stackelberg games, we assume that the authors best-respond; if there are multiple best responses, for convenience of analysis, we assume that we can prescribe a particular tie breaking.
 Note that when $t \to \infty$, the expected number of submissions in round $t$ that have previously been submitted $\ell$ times converges for any $\ell \in \mathbb{N}$.